+Completing a Chapter 13 repayment plan isn’t easy.
 If you fall behind on your Chapter 13 plan payments, your bankruptcy trustee or a creditor will usually ask the court to dismiss your bankruptcy case.
-However, you still have many options available to you to save your bankruptcy and obtain a discharge.
+However, other options might help you save your bankruptcy and obtain a discharge.
 Read on to learn more about your options if you have fallen behind on your Chapter 13 plan payments.

-(To learn about the Chapter 13 plan, including what it is, what you must pay through it, and more, see our Chapter 13 Repayment Plan area.)
+(Learn about the Chapter 13 plan, including what it is, what you must pay in it, and more, in The Chapter 13 Repayment Plan.)

 Many bankruptcy debtors miss plan payments because of a temporary financial emergency.
 But most debtors can get caught up if given enough time.
 If you’re facing dismissal, your first step is to speak with the trustee.
 In most cases, you’ll be able to reach an agreement that will allow you to bring your payments current by a specific date.

 If the trustee isn't reasonable (which is rare), you can explain your circumstances to the court by filing a written opposition to the motion to dismiss and arguing your side at the motion hearing.
 You’ll request more time to catch up on your plan arrears and explain why you’ll be able to do so.
 If you make a convincing argument, most courts will allow you more time or add a specific catch up plan to your Chapter 13 plan to cure your default.

 If it isn’t possible to resolve your financial emergency (for example, you lost your job, or your employer permanently reduced your pay), then you might be able to reduce your payments by asking the court to modify the amounts paid through your repayment plan.